Mia Pante: Club career

 In 2022, Pante played with the TSS FC Rovers in League1 British Columbia.
 In 2023, Pante played with Nautsa’mawt FC in League1 British Columbia.
 In 2024, she played with Burnaby FC.

 In January 2025, she signed with Italian Serie A club AS Roma.
+In February 2026, she was loaned to Vancouver Rise FC in the Northern Super League for the 2026 season, with Rise's sporting director Stephanie Labbé saying of her signing “Mia is a fantastic addition to our team, and I am thrilled to bring her home to play in front of her home city.”

 International career

 Pante is eligible to represent Canada and Italy at international level.

 In August 2018, she made her debut in the Canada national program with the Canada U15 at the 2018 CONCACAF Girls' U-15 Championship.
 She earned call-ups to the Canada U17 for training camps to qualify for the U17 World Cup, which was eventually cancelled due to the COVID-19 pandemic.
 She was later named to the Canada U20 team for the 2022 CONCACAF Women's U-20 Championship, where she won a bronze medal, and the 2022 FIFA U-20 Women's World Cup.